-The pseudolifetime of nonprompt \theX candidates is fixed to 1.5\ps in the reference fit, which could affect the fitted $F_b$ fraction.
-As an alternative, the \theX pseudolifetime is fixed to that of the \psitwos contribution.
+The pseudo-lifetime of nonprompt \theX candidates is fixed to 1.5\ps in the reference fit, which could affect the fitted $F_b$ fraction.
+As an alternative, the \theX pseudo-lifetime is fixed to that of the \psitwos meson in each kinematic bin.
 The difference of \fratio ratios between the reference and the alternative fits for each year is assigned as systematic uncertainty.

 The track detection efficiencies are determined from a simulated sample in each $(\pt,y)$ interval, and are corrected using control data.
 The statistical uncertainty due to the limited size of the control data sample is propagated using a large number of pseudoexperiments.
 For each pseudoexperiment, a new efficiency-correction ratio as a function of the $(\pt,y)$ interval is generated according to a Gaussian distribution where the original efficiency ratio and its uncertainty are used as the Gaussian mean and standard deviation, respectively.